 Ok, now you're ready to start the transfer at https://iwantmyname.com/domains/domain-transfer.

-Just enter the domain name in the field provided on our transfer page and click the green Go button.
+Just enter the domain name in the field provided on our transfer page and click the blue cart button beside the field where you entered your domain name.

-On the next page, check the email address shown.
-If it’s a valid email address, you'll have access to enter the auth code in the field provided.
+On the next page, enter your domain's auth code in the field provided.
 Then click on the green Continue button.
 Follow the checkout process to start the transfer.
+(Note: for gTLD domains, a transfer confirmation email is no longer required.
+But for some ccTLD domains, it still is.
+Get in touch if you aren't sure.)

 After confirming the email, the transfer will complete automatically in 5-7 calendar days.
 Some registrars provide a way to manually approve and complete the outgoing transfer right away via email or via their domain management interface.
 You would need to ask your old registrar if they offer that function.

-If your registrar doesn't support this function, the transfer will still automatically complete 5-7 days after the transfer is confirmed via email.
+If your registrar doesn't support this function, the transfer will still automatically complete 5-7 days after the transfer is initiated.

 gTLD transfers always include a 1-year renewal, which is added to the current term so you never lose any previously paid service from your previous registrar.
-This is what the transfer fee covers, and it is only billed when the transfer completes successfully.
+This is what the transfer fee covers (check our transfer fees here), and it is only billed when the transfer completes successfully.
 You will then be emailed a notification and receipt.

 Once the domain has transferred into our system, you can add DNS records for it in your domain dashboard, or update its nameservers.
 (Domains transfer with the nameservers that were in place at the previous registrar.)